Catoca diamond mine

 The Catoca diamond mine is the fourth largest diamond mine in the world, and is located in Angola.
-The mine is owned by a consortium of international mining interests, including Endiama (the state mining company of Angola) (32.8% ownership), Alrosa of Russia (32.8%), Odebrecht of Brazil (16.4%), and the Diamond Finance CY BV Group (16.8%).
 The mine is located on a kimberlite pipe.
+The mine is owned by a joint venture between the Angolan state-owned company Endiama, and Taadeen Holdings, a subsidiary of the Oman Investment Authority.

+Ownership

+At one time, the mine was owned by a consortium of international mining interests, including Endiama (the state mining company of Angola) (32.8% ownership), Alrosa of Russia (32.8%), Odebrecht of Brazil (16.4%), and the Diamond Finance CY BV Group (16.8%).

+In 2011, Lev Avnerovich Leviev sold LL International Holding, which held an 18% stake in Catoca to the Chinese company Sonangol International.

+In 2017, Odebrecht sold off its 16.4% stake in Catoca.

+In 2018, Alrosa expanded its stake to 41% ownership, with the remainder held by Endiama (41%) and the Chinese company LL International Holding (18%).

+In June 2022, Angola seized a stake in the nation’s biggest diamond miner, giving it majority control of Catoca.
+The 18% stake previously held by LL International holding was nationalized.

+In 2022 sanctions were imposed on Alrosa for Moscow's role in the conflict in Ukraine.
+Sanctions-hit Alrosa, as a shareholder in Catoca, were affecting "Angola's credibility in the international diamond market".

+Effective May 2025 Alrosa has divested its stake in Catoca, and a subsidiary of Oman's sovereign wealth fund has replaced sanctions-hit Russian firm Alrosa as a shareholder in Catoca.
+Angola's Ministry of Mineral Resources, Oil and Gas, confirmed said the deal had been formalised on May 26.

+Catoca's shareholder structure showed that Endiama EP, Angola's national diamond company, owns 59% of Catoca, with Taadeen holding the remaining 41%, which used to be held by Alrosa.

 Production

 The mine had production of 1800000 carat in 2000 and 2600000 carat in 2001.
 The mine's production is 35% gem quality, compared to a global average of 20%; the diamonds produced at Catoca have an average value of US$75–$100 per carat ($375–500/g).
 Estimated reserves are 60 million carats (12 tonnes).

 The diamonds from Catoca Mining Society topped the sales of 2009, with a net profit of US$70 million, resulting from a gross production of US$122.6 million, Angop.
 The information is contained in an annual report from the company released in September 2011.
 According to the source, the sales reached 7,050,521 carat, at the average rate of US$62.23, a volume that represented about 78 percent of the amount sold by the diamond companies around the country.
 The note states that as a result of the processing of the ore, the company obtained a total of 7.5 million carats that permitted it to establish the operational cost.

 In 2012 the mine extracted 6500000 carat out of 10 million tonnes of ore production.